 - Frequent, severe back pain

-The full list of conditions is here.
-But your condition may count as a disability even if it’s not on the list.
-You will just need to submit extra documentation to prove that your condition has caused you to be unable to work.
+The full list of conditions is here, but it is not exhaustive.
+Your condition may count as a disability even if it’s not on the list.
+You will just need to submit extra documentation to prove your condition has caused you to be unable to work.

 For a free legal consultation with a social security disability lawyer serving Roswell, call 404-400-4000